sfc-aqua/quisp/doc/Build_on_docker.md

 $ sh docker_tools.sh
 ```

-After you could successfully install related tools, please reboot your laptop.
+After you have successfully installed the related tools, please reboot your laptop.
 (Maybe just rebooting your terminal is enough.)

 3. Build docker container